fsasm/Compr-MIPS/Readme.md

 `common/v2_instr.c`.

 ## Results
+Here are the results of the toy benchmark (found in `bench/`).
+The compiler used to compile the programs is GCC 5.2.0 build by crosstool-NG and targets bare-metal MIPS-I cores.
+Only two optimization options are considered here as these are the most common and have great influence on the final program size.

+The size columns represent the compressed and uncompressed program size without the data sections.
+This is also known as static program size.
+The bandwidth column represent the size of the instruction stream of a complete execution of the program.
+This is also known as the dynamic program size.
+The bandwidth is heavily dependent of the input data, which is fixed in the benchmark.
+The units for the size and bandwidth (bw) columns is bytes.

+The results show that up to half of the instructions of a program can be converted to a compressed format, which leads to a compression rate of about 66 %.
+However many programs have a compression ratio of about 73 % which means that about 46 % of instructions could be compressed.
+Also the bandwidth shows a similar compression ratio.
+All in all these results show that the idea works and needs further measurement with larger programs.

 Compiled with `-O2` and GCC 5.2.0

 | test     | compr. size | uncompr. size | compr. rate | compr. bw | uncompr. bw | bw rate |